Are You Ready for Winter Weather?

 Will: Some suggested things to do to prepare are:

-- Sign up for local Alerts and have a battery or crank powered NOAA weather radio available.
+- Sign up for local Alerts and have a battery or have a crank powered NOAA weather radio available.

 - Have your furnace serviced regularly.